Boathouse Brand Ambassador Profile – A Day in the Life of a Coxswain

 Meet Jesse – one of the main coxswains for Boulder Community Rowing in Colorado, as well as their novice coach.
-He first heard of Boathouse while rowing for Colorado Junior Crew when he was ordered his first Gore-Tex Stevenson.
+He first heard of Boathouse rowing apparel while rowing for Colorado Junior Crew when he ordered his first Gore-Tex Stevenson.
 Since then he's accumulated total of three different Stevenson Jackets, one of which was purchased in 2016 at the Head of the Charles Regatta to have autographed by the United States' Women’s 8 gold medalists.
 We asked Jesse to share a typical day training for fall race season in Colorado, and explain his thoughts on what makes a great rower, the challenges of training on the water in Colorado, and why getting “out of your head and into the boat” is a game changing mentality for rowers.

 A Day in the Life of a Coxswain